 We have now completed our Standards Based Report Card information sessions.
 If you were unable to attend, below are a few key questions that came up through the presentation.
-If after reviewing you have any further questions please contact Curriculum Coordinator, Amy Gale (agale@miltonps.org) or your building principal.
+If after reviewing you have any further questions please contact your building Curriculum Coordinator or Principal.